Kong/unirest-php/README.md

 Request Body associative array or object

 ### Response Reference
-Upon recieving a response Unirest returns the result in the form of an Object, this object should always have the same keys for each language regarding to the response details.
+Upon receiving a response Unirest returns the result in the form of an Object, this object should always have the same keys for each language regarding to the response details.

 `code`
 HTTP Response Status Code (Example `200`)